-3.1 The office of Deputy Chairperson(s), does not have a specific remit within legislation or guidance, the main specified duty is that in the Chairperson's absence a Deputy Chairperson, shall preside at all meetings of a Partnership.
-The standing orders of the Partnership do outline specific duties or responsibilities for the position in line with this provision.
-The Partnership has previously had 3 Deputy Chairperson's but since late 2016 has progressed on the basis of 2.
+3.1 The office of Deputy Chairperson(s) does not have a specific remit within legislation or guidance, the main specified duty is that in the Chairperson's absence a Deputy Chairperson, shall preside at all meetings of a Partnership.
+The Governance Scheme of the Partnership does outline specific duties or responsibilities for the position in line with this provision.
+The Partnership has previously had 3 Deputy Chairpersons but since late 2016 has progressed on the basis of 2.